ruslanskorb/RSKPlaceholderTextView/README.md

         github "ruslanskorb/RSKPlaceholderTextView"

 2. Run `carthage update`, then follow the [additional steps required](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add the iOS and/or Mac frameworks into your project.

+### iOS 7

+1. Drag the code itself (.swift files) to your project.
+As sadly, Swift currently does not support compiling Frameworks for iOS 7.
+2. Make sure that the files are added to the Target membership.

 ## Basic Usage